IntelliJ IDEA provides full support of the Laravel Blade template engine up to version 5.1. This support involves:

 In IntelliJ IDEA, Blade directives are managed in the Directives tab of the Blade Page.
 The tab lists all the currently available Blade directives, for those that have parameters, the prefixes and suffixes are also shown.
 When you start, the list contains only predefined directives.
 You can edit these directives as well as create custom ones.

-Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for macOS.
-Expand the Languages & Frameworks node, and then click Blade under PHP.
+In the Settings/Preferences dialog (Ctrl+Alt+S), go to .
 On the Blade page that opens, switch to the Directives tab.
 The tab shows a list of all currently available directives.

 To define a new directive, click the Add directive button and then specify the directive's name in the Name text box.
 If the new directives requires a prefix and a suffix, select the Has parameter checkbox and type the prefix and suffix to use in the Prefix and Suffix fields respectively.
 IntelliJ IDEA will automatically enclose the prefix and suffix in opening and closing brackets and quotes and add a colon separator